A step stool always comes in handy.

 Building the stool

-Start off by cutting two L-shaped pieces from the MDF or plywood sheet.
+Start off by cutting two L-shaped pieces from the MDF board or plywood sheet.

 The length and the depth of these pieces should be of approximately 15 inches.